grafana/agent/docs/sources/flow/reference/components/pyroscope.ebpf.md

 objcopy --add-gnu-debuglink=elf.debug elf.stripped elf.debuglink
 ```

 For system libraries, ensure that debug symbols are installed.
-On Ubuntu, for example, you can install them by
+On Ubuntu, for example, you can install debug symbols
-executing:
+for `libc` by executing:

 ```bash
 apt install libc6-dbg